tj5miniop/wine-tkg-git/README.md

+# Custom Builds of Wine & Proton for tj5-os (Other Distros should work fine as well)

+- Monthly/Regular (when needed) updates

+## Original README

 # Wine to rule them all !

 You must be logged in to GitHub in order to download Wine or Proton nightly builds.